 The Most Common Strategic Growth Obstacles

-As you consider how you create high growth, think through possible strains on how work currently gets done.
+As you consider how you create high growth during strategy retreat facilitation, think through possible strains on how work currently gets done.
 Try to predict how and where your plan for growth needs extra support to withstand the strains of new demands.

 In fact, one recent client had 32 strategic priorities — far too many to create actual progress in the areas that mattered most.

 To overcome this strategic growth obstacle, commit to two-to-three strategic growth initiatives and focus the entire company on seeing them through.